HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 79: July 8, 2020

+**Today's Progress**: Worked on building the React Portfolio App

+**Thoughts:** Added additional projects to be pulled from the API.
+Improved formatting and styles.
+Started adding authentication component.

+**Link(s) to work:** [React Portfolio](https://github.com/HajaSChilds/react-portfolio.git)

+# Day 78: July 7, 2020

+**Today's Progress**: No coding today - had to take a break for personal reasons.

+# Day 77: July 6, 2020

+**Today's Progress**: Worked on building the React Portfolio App

+**Thoughts:** Added additional projects to be pulled from the API.
+Improved formatting and styles

+**Link(s) to work:** [React Portfolio](https://github.com/HajaSChilds/react-portfolio.git)

+# Day 76: July 5, 2020

+**Today's Progress**: Worked on React Portfolio App.
+Committed last changes to weather app

+**Thoughts:** Added weather app to the Portfolio.

+**Link(s) to work:** [React Portfolio](https://github.com/HajaSChilds/react-portfolio.git), [Simple Weather App](https://github.com/HajaSChilds/jsonp-challenge)

+# Day 75: July 4, 2020

+**Today's Progress**: Added additional features to weather API app.

+**Thoughts:** Loaded JsonP data from a weather API.
+Called the callback function using script and parsed the data to display on a page.
+Added additional cities and dark mode.
+Made mobile responsive, added full days to the app, added temperature to the days.

+**Link(s) to work:** [Simple Weather App](https://github.com/HajaSChilds/jsonp-challenge)

 # Day 74: July 3, 2020

 **Today's Progress**: Vanilla Javascript, Built a small weather API app for a challenge